zyang01/zyang01.github.io/_posts/2025-03-22-on-uncensored-models.md

 My question for you is this.
 How comfortable are you with [nerds like me](https://erichartford.com/uncensored-models){:target="_blank"} playing with [uncensored large language models](https://ollama.com/blog/run-llama2-uncensored-locally){:target="_blank"}?
 I do not know if the amount of sex I had was average amongst my technically proficient peers.
 I certainly hope someone loves them as much as Boss Man loves me.

+> What's an uncensored model?
+>
+> Most of these models (for example, Alpaca, Vicuna, WizardLM, MPT-7B-Chat, Wizard-Vicuna, GPT4-X-Vicuna) have some sort of embedded alignment.
+For general purposes, this is a good thing.
+This is what stops the model from doing bad things, like teaching you how to cook meth and make bombs.
+But what is the nature of this alignment?
+And, why is it so?
+>
+> Eric Hartford

+Still think I'm a delusional nutjob?

 ---

 ## Ezekiel 33:1–9